Rian8337/tournament-set-maker/README.md

 1. Download the script and install dependencies by running `npm install` in your command line.
 2. Delete placeholder files from both maps and output folder.
 3. Open credentials.json and paste in your osu!
 API key into the `api_key` field.
 4. (Optional) Place `.osz` files into the maps folder.
 Note the name of the files.
 Each `.osz` files must contain its beatmapset ID in the beginning of its file name.
-If this step is skipped, each map will be downloaded from Bloodcat.
+If this step is skipped, each map will be downloaded from Sayobo.
 5. Open config.json and modify the fields as you like.
 For explanation, see the category below.
 6. Run `npm run start` or `node main.js`.
 7. The mapset is ready to use and can be found inside the output folder.
 Two `databaseEntry.json` files will be created if you want to enter the mapset for [Alice](https://github.com/Rian8337/Alice).
-Please ask `@Rian8337#6898` in Discord if you want to do so.
+Please ask `@Rian8337#0001` in Discord if you want to do so.

 ### config.json configuration
 This section covers the configuration guide of config.json.
 If you are not using a code editor, you can use JSON linters to validate your JSON file such as [this](https://jsonlint.com/) website.